ashwani65/Complete-Web-Developer-Manual/README.md

 rm -r foldername | used to delete folders.
 In this case 'foldername' will be deleted say hello (only on Mac) | the mac will speak any text you enter after the 'say' keyword

+sudo mkdir foldername "for making new folder in the present working directory in ubuntu"

 FOR WINDOWS: